Diagram and Dimension: Visualising time in the drawings of Opicinius de Canistris (1296–c. 1352)

 - perceptions of the body: anatomy, pregnancy and relics.
 For example, see my online article for Thinking 3D: 'Ordering the Internal Body: A Thirteenth-Century Uterus Diagram in Bodleian, MS Ashmole 399'

 Alongside writing my doctoral thesis, I researched a significant yet unknown large, astronomical volvelle.
 The outcome of this research is currently in press:

 ‘Synchronising the Hours: A fifteenth-century wooden volvelle from the Basilica of San Zeno, Verona,’ Journal of the Warburg and Courtauld Institutes, LXXXI (Dec., 2018)

 The research was made possible by a Studentship jointly-funded by the Fondazione Giorgio Cini and TORCH (Humanities Division, Oxford) and a Dibner fellowship in the history of science and technologyat the Huntington Library (California) in August 2016, and a small grant from the Scientific Instrument Society.

 Teaching and Outreach

 In addition to my own research, I am enthusiastic about the use of museum collections for teaching and outreach and the use of digital tools to make them more accessible.
 This led me to write a portfolio on object-based pedagogy to become an Associate Fellow of the Higher Education Academy.
-As an Ashmolean Junior Teaching Fellow (2017-18), I am constructing a seminar series anchored around the Ashmolean's collections with three other doctoral students from different disciplines.
+As an Ashmolean Junior Teaching Fellow (2017-18), I constructed a seminar series anchored around the Ashmolean's collections with three other doctoral students from different disciplines.

-Previous to this, I was an RA for Cabinet, an OxTalent award winning online platform for the University of Oxford's collections.
+Previous to this, I was an RA for Cabinet, an OxTalent award-winning online platform for the University of Oxford's collections.
 In addition, I have given numerous one-off outreach talks on museum collections at the Ashmolean, Courtauld Gallery, Fitzwilliam Museum and the Metropolitan Museum of Art.